Siege of Babylon Fortress: Conquering of Fayoum and Babylon

-The final assault of the Muslims was on Good Friday, April 6 641, and by Easter Monday the Roman troops had evacuated and began marching to Nikiû.
+The final assault of the Muslims was on Good Friday, April 6, 641, and by Easter Monday the Roman troops had evacuated and begun marching to Nikiû.
 The Romans were given a few days to evacuate so they might celebrate Easter.
 Many Copts who were imprisoned in Babylon, either for refusing to accept Chalcedon or on suspicion of treachery, were released from prison by the Romans, but Eudocianus, the brother of Domentianus, had them scourged and their hands cut off.
 The Siege of Babylon had lasted seven months.

-According to al-Tabari, upon seeing the Arabs in rags during the fall of Babylon, some Coptic soldiers remarked 'Alas! why did we not know that the Arabs were in such an evil plight?
-For we would have continued the struggle, and not delivered the city.'
+According to al-Tabari, upon seeing the Arabs in rags during the fall of Babylon, some Coptic soldiers remarked, "Alas!
+Why did we not know that the Arabs were in such an evil plight?
+For we would have continued the struggle and not delivered the city.'
 When ‘Amr heard of this, he invited some of them to a feast, in which he had a camel killed, boiled its flesh in salt water, and then served it before Muslims and Copts.
 The Muslims ate the meat, but the Copts turned away in disgust and went home dinnerless.
-The next day ‘Amr ordered his cooks to search the nearest town for every dainty and delicious dish they could find, and invited the same group over for another feast.
-When they had finished eating, ‘Amr said to the Copts 'I must have for you all the regard which our kinship imposes.
+The next day ‘Amr ordered his cooks to search the nearest town for every dainty and delicious dish they could find and invited the same group over for another feast.
+When they had finished eating, Amr said to the Copts, 'I must have for you all the regard which our kinship imposes.
 But I understand that you are plotting to take up arms once more against me.
-Now aforetime the Arabs ate camel's meat, as you saw yesterday; but now when they have discovered all this dainty fare that you see before you, do you think that they will surrender this city?
+Now, aforetime, the Arabs ate camel's meat, as you saw yesterday, but now when they have discovered all this dainty fare that you see before you, do you think that they will surrender this city?
 I tell you they will give their lives first; they will fight to the death.
 Do not therefore hurl yourselves to destruction.
-Either embrace the religion of Islâm, or pay your tribute, and go your ways to your villages.'
+Either embrace the religion of Islam, or pay your tribute, and go your ways to your villages.'